Spending Plan Current Activities Future Activities Additional Sources of Funding

 The total bond amount of $80 million will be utilized in stages over the next five years, beginning on July 1, 2021.
 City Council approved the bond spending plan in January 2021.

-This year, $24.8 million in bond funding will be committed toward creating and sustaining affordable housing development in Raleigh.
+In the 2022-2023 fiscal year, $19.8 million in bond funding will be committed toward creating and sustaining affordable housing development in Raleigh.

 |Direct City Acquisition of Sites Near Transit Corridors||$6 million|